-Best Splash Pads, Sprinkler Parks, and Spraygrounds for Water Play around Orlando
+Best Splash Pads, Sprinkler Parks, and Spraygrounds in Orlando

 As temperatures rise, Central Florida has multiple splash pads for kids to cool down while burning some energy.
 We’ve listed some of our favorite sprinkler parks around Orlando, and several are adjacent to some of the best playgrounds in the area.
 These spraygrounds and splash parks make for a cheap - or even free - day of entertainment, especially for little ones.
 Grab your swimsuits, towels, and sunscreen and enjoy some cool fun on these hot summer days!

 Due to COVID-19, some of the splash pads are currently closed as noted below.
 Many are open for the 2020 season under CDC social distancing guidelines; if no restrictions are noted, then that splash pad is open as of our publish date.
 Since situations with COVID-19 are rapidly changing, be sure to call or click through to each splash pad's website for the most updated information.

 Kissimmee Lakefront Park splash pad.
 Photo courtesy of City of Kissimmee